Yuvraj-Gurung/portfolio/README.md

-## Aspiring Cybersecurity Analyst
+## Entry-Level Cyber Security Professional

 Hello!
-I'm Yuvraj, a passionate and dedicated aspiring cybersecurity analyst with a strong foundation in network security, threat analysis, and ethical hacking.
+I'm Yuvraj, a passionate and dedicated entry-level Cyber Security Professional with a strong foundation in network security, threat analysis, and ethical hacking.
 I am committed to safeguarding digital assets and ensuring the integrity, confidentiality, and availability of information.

 ### 💼 Professional Background
 - 🔐 **Penetration Testing:** Conduct thorough security assessments to identify vulnerabilities in systems and networks.